On-Going • Third Thursday of each month • Noon-1:00 pm • No Fee

 If you want to join a book club where participants tell you what they really think about the book, this is the group for you.
 We mince no words in discussing our likes and dislikes of a book.
 We are a very informal group.
 We don't have a leader, but take turns going around the room and hearing each person's views about the book.
 This often leads us into lively discussions of past events in the area or in our lives.
 Before leaving, we vote on a book for the following month.

-JANUARY'S BOOK CLUB SELECTION
+MARCH'S BOOK CLUB SELECTION

 Meeting Thursday, March 15th, 2018 from Noon to 1:00 pm

-FEBRUARY'S BOOK CLUB SELECTION
+APRIL'S BOOK CLUB SELECTION

-Meeting Thursday, February 15th, 2017 from Noon to 1:00 pm
+Meeting Thursday, April 19th, 2018 from Noon to 1:00 pm